About

 No, STLF is not a referral or placement agency.
 We do not recommend programs.
 Adolescents and young adults must be accepted into one of our partner programs before applying for financial assistance.

-STLF partners with 12 outdoor therapeutic programs across the United States from Hawaii to Maine.
+STLF partners with 13 wilderness therapy and therapeutic nature-based programs across the United States from Hawaii to Maine.
 For more information, https://www.skysthelimitfund.org/resources/partners/

 STLF’s goal is to continue to partner with programs that are accredited and that offer unique treatment options and/or focus on a specific mental health issue.
 We have a very thorough vetting and interview process to ensure the programs meet our standards.
 These standards include: maintaining a high level of accountability, transparency and safety, having a family component, and measuring outcomes.